-One of our primary goals is to help the people of Haiti help themselves – to enable them to lift themselves out of the poverty that makes Haiti the poorest country in the western hemisphere.
-As we improve the educational results in Haiti, young people will gain the knowledge and skills necessary to address the many challenges facing their country.
+Part of our mission is to help the people of Haiti help themselves – to enable them to lift themselves out of the poverty that makes Haiti the poorest country in the western hemisphere.
+By improving the educational results, the young people in Haiti will gain the knowledge and skills necessary to address the many challenges facing their country.
 For these eager students, education is the key to a better future.

-Each year, we conduct a spring fundraising program to support the schools in our sister parish of St. Joseph in Côtes-de-Fer, Haiti.
+Our annual spring fundraising program provides for the support of three elementary schools in our sister parish of St. Joseph in Côtes-de-Fer, Haiti.
 Without this help, many of the children in this community would not be able to attend school.
-This year, we will need to raise over $26,000 to support the operation of 3 schools with 360 registered students.
-We can now report that we have reached our goal.
+This year, 360 students will be able to get an education because of this program’s success.

 The pretty smile that Civil shares with us belies the harsh reality of her life.
 Civil is a student at St. Joseph parish school in Haiti – and a domestic servant.
 Her parents are too poor to keep her at home.
 They entrust her to another family where she does domestic work.
 This practice is a modern-day form of child slavery which persists in Haiti.
 Father Faustin tells us that 60 percent of the children at St. Joseph parish school are servants, an indicator of how widespread poverty is among the people that he serves.
 He says, “Their only chance in life remains a quality education.”